JovanaMojsilovic/JovanaMojsilovic.github.io/README.md

 I am studying anthropology at Hokkaido University.
 I’ve graduated Japanese Language, Culture and literature course at Belgrade University.

+Some of my interests are:
+- webtoons
-My interests are music, cow-print clothes and food.
+- cow-print clothes
+- food

 Here’s a [link](https://www.instagram.com/m_jovana276/) to my instagram page!